mikarinneoracle/Azure-DevOps-Agent-OCI-setup/README.md

 You can delete the created resources at any time using stack <code>destroy</code> and re-create them again using the stack <code>apply</code>.
 Before re-creating it is advised to remove the existing agent from the Azure DevOps agent pool.
 Multiple agents can be set up by changing the default name <code>AzureDevOpsagent</code> of individual agents to something unique.
 <p>
-Agent does not allow inbound connections / incoming traffic from Internet.
+Agent VM does not allow inbound connections / incoming traffic from Internet.
 <p>
 Terraform provider <code>oracle/oci</code> is installed so the created agent can be also used for Terraform pipelines including https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks
 <p>